Viper-Staking/Docker-Containers/cardano-node/README.md

 ## Default configuration (cardano-node binary)
 This container runs with the `cardano-node` as the `ENTRYPOINT` (see inside the `entrypoint.sh` script).
 A `CMD` statement provides a default argument if no arguments are provided when running the container.
 This will simply print the cardano-node version.

+Note: Make sure to `export HOME=/home/lovelace` so that it can be resolved correctly within the container

 The following command will run the container in this configuration:
 ``` bash
 docker run registry.gitlab.com/viper-staking/docker-containers/cardano-node:latest